webcomics/dosage/README.md

 ### Dependencies

-Since dosage is written in [Python](http://www.python.org/), a Python installation is required: for Python 2.x at least 2.7.0, for Python 3.x at least Python 3.5.
+Since dosage is written in [Python](http://www.python.org/), a Python installation is required: Dosage needs at least Python 3.5.
 Dosage requires some Python modules from PyPI, so installation with `pip` is recommended.

 ### Using the Windows binary